-First aid and CPR courses at Real First Aid are tailored to create safe workplace environments.
+First aid and CPR courses at Real Response are tailored to create safe workplace environments.
 People who work in electricity supply and service industries are ideal candidates for first aid training due to increased exposure to risks on a regular basis.
 Workplace safety is essential for progressive employers, but even with the best measures in place accidents can happen that require first aid or CPR intervention.
-Perform Rescue from a Live Low Voltage Panel (UETTDRRF10B) introduces electricity LV panel maintenance personnel to Real First Aid emergency procedures taught using enhanced simulation training for successful emergency response outcomes.
+Perform Rescue from a Live Low Voltage Panel (UETTDRRF10B) introduces electricity LV panel maintenance personnel to Real Response emergency procedures taught using enhanced simulation training for successful emergency response outcomes.

 Why is low voltage rescue (LVR) important?